AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ### PersonalisationGroupDefinitionController

-**PersonalisationGroupDefinitionController** is a controller that provides logic and resources to the angular view and controller used for the property editor.
-It provides JSON end-points for the retrieval of the available criteria.
-It also provides end-points for the retrieval of the angular assets that are provided as embedded resources in the single dll.
+**PersonalisationGroupDefinitionController** is a server-side controller that provides logic and resources to the angular view and controller used for the property editor.
+It provides JSON end-points for the retrieval of the available criteria via HTTP requests.
+It also provides methods for the retrieval of the angular assets that are provided as embedded resources in the package dll (or any extension dlls).
 See http://www.nibble.be/?p=415 for more detail on how this technique is implemented.

 ### Angular views and controllers